Citect

-Citect is now a group of industrial software products sold by Aveva, but started as a software development company specialising in the Automation and Control industry.
-The main software products developed by Citect included CitectSCADA, CitectSCADA Reports, and Ampla.
+Citect is a group of industrial software products sold by Aveva.
+It started as a software development company specialising in the automation and control industry, and that company's main software products included CitectSCADA, CitectSCADA Reports, and Ampla.
+CitectSCADA was later renamed AVEVA Plant SCADA.

 History

-Citect began as a subsidiary of Alfa Laval in 1973.
-The company was then known as Control Instrumentation.
-A name change of the company took place to Ci Technologies, and then to Citect to take advantage of the well known name of its flagship software product, CitectSCADA.
+Citect began as the Control Instrumentation subsidiary of Alfa Laval in 1973.
+Its name was changed to Ci Technologies, and then to Citect to take advantage of the well known name of its flagship software product, CitectSCADA.

-Whilst Citect was considered to be a software development company, it also had a large Professional Services division, which was a key contributor to the success of the business.
+Whilst Citect was considered to be a software development company, it also had a large professional services division, which was a key contributor to the success of the business.

 In 2006, Citect Pty Ltd was acquired by the Schneider Electric group.

 At the end of 2008, Citect ceased trading as an independent company and all of its remaining operations were absorbed into Schneider Electric.

 Products

 Ampla

 Ampla is Manufacturing Execution Systems (MES) software.